tdevere/ADO_DNS_LABS/labs/lab3/README.md

 ### Before Starting This Lab

-1. ✅ Complete Labs 1 and 2 (recommended for understanding progression)
-2. ✅ Base infrastructure deployed and working
+1. ✅ Base infrastructure deployed and working
-3. ✅ Agent registered and online in Azure DevOps
+2. ✅ Agent registered and online in Azure DevOps
-4. ✅ Pipeline successfully runs in base state
+3. ✅ Pipeline successfully runs in base state

 **Quick verification:**
 ```bash